 NUMBER THREE—GETTING A NEW CAR EVERY THREE YEARS

 Here in America, cars are a status symbol.
 And many people purchase or lease one every three years.

 Whether we will admit it or not, most people turn their heads towards an expensive car and move their noggins away from a clunker.
-I personally notice BMW’s and fancy sports cars; but such cars come with more than just a high sticker price.
-They require costlier insurance, worry that someone will scratch or dent them just for spite, and a more mechanical expensive up-keep.
+I personally notice BMW’s and fancy sports cars, but such cars come with more than just a high sticker price.
+They require costlier insurance, worry that someone will scratch or dent them just for spite, and a more expensive mechanical upkeep.
 Older used cars are just that—older and previously owned (dented and scratched).
 So what can be done if you are locked into getting a new car?
-Learn to live without.
+Learn to live without, and here is why.

-We recently purchased a small used car with cash in celebration of our 35 years.
-It will replace our other car which is 15 years old and our truck which is 23 years old: total car years 38.
-In my personal study of frugal millionaires, many have purchased used cars and have driven them to over 200,000 miles.
-Likewise, in their book The Millionaire Next Door by Thomas Stanley and William Danko, they address millionaires who are used vehicle shoppers.
+We recently purchased a small used car with cash to celebrate our 35 years.
+It will replace our other car, which is 15 years old, and our truck is 23 years old: total car years, 38.
+In my personal study of frugal millionaires, most have purchased used and have driven those vehicles to over 200,000 miles.
+Likewise, in their book The Millionaire Next Door by Thomas Stanley and William Danko, the authors state that many millionaires are used car shoppers.
 This type of millionaire says Stanley and Danko, “Inoculate themselves from heavy spending by constantly reminding themselves that many people who have high-status artifacts, such as expensive clothing, jewelry, cars, and pools, have little wealth.”
-And the authors have noted that for the average earner, “Success in accumulating wealth is based on living well below his/her means.”
+And the authors have noted that for the average millionaire next door, “Success in accumulating wealth is based on living well below his/her means.”
 So a new or leased car every three years?
 If you want to build wealth from whatever income you are making, definitely not.

 NUMBER FOUR—GIVING IN TO YOUR ADDICTIONS